adityabhan/SOLID/Dependency Inversion/README.md

 # Dependency Inversion

-The Dependency Inversion principle states that classes or entities should depend upon abstractions instead of concrete implementations (classes and functions).
+The Dependency Inversion principle states that classes or entities should depend upon abstractions instead of concrete implementations.

 In the non_ideal.py <br/>

 There is a Consumer class that consumes content produced by APIProducer.
 Here the implementation depends on the concrete class.
-In the future, if there is any change in produce_content, or there is a new Producer in such cases the concrete implementation is to change.
+In the future, if there is any change in produce_content, or if there is a new Producer, in such cases the concrete implementation is to change.

 In the ideal.py <br/>